 Definition: Directors and Officers Liability Insurance is a form of business insurance that covers executives and the board of directors of a company, and/or the organization itself, in the event they are sued in conjunction with an (alleged) malpractice, error, omission, ambiguous assertion, violation of duty in the performance of their duties as they relate to the company.

-We love to keep things really short, but provide links to learn more about your subject and to similar concepts.
+We like to keep things short, and provide links to learn more about your subject.

-© 2023 MBA Brief - Last updated: 1-8-2021 - Privacy | Terms
+© 2023 MBA Brief - Last updated: 30-5-2023 - Privacy | Terms